kylefirst/389Rspring19/assignments/6_Forensics_II/writeup/README.md

 `greetz.fpff` for reference. [stub.py](stub.py) contains the beginnings of a Python parser, if you'd like to develop in Python.

 My parser is called ```sol.py```.
-I manually parsed the Magic, Version, Header, Timestamp, Author and Section Count using ```Struct.unpack()``` With the corresponding bytes.
+I manually parsed the Magic, Version, Header, Timestamp, Author and Section Count using ```Struct.unpack()``` with the corresponding bytes.
 Timestamp was in a weird format so I converted it to UTC time.
 Then I parsed to remaining bit of the file section by section. ```stype``` and ```slen``` were the first part of the section so I parsed those first.
 Then depending on ```stype``` I decided what to print out for results or file to save for pngs and gifs.
 Media files are written to a file as bytes with the data portion appended to the corresponding header type.

 2. Parse `greetz.fpff`, and report the following information:
     1. When was `greetz.fpff` generated?